 3. Is “tasteful” always positive?

-Yes, “tasteful” typically carries a positive connotation, describing something that’s done with class and sophistication.
+Yes. “tasteful” typically carries a positive connotation, describing something done with class, refinement, and good judgment.

 4. How is “tasteful” different from “fashionable”?

-While both words can describe style, “tasteful” focuses on elegance and good judgment, while “fashionable” focuses on being in style or trendy.
+While both words can relate to style, “tasteful” focuses on elegance and appropriateness, while “fashionable” focuses on whether something is trendy or currently popular.